silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/02_query_plugins.md

 }
 ```

-[notice]
+> [!WARNING]
-While it is possible to filter using multiple comparators, segmenting them into
+> While it is possible to filter using multiple comparators, segmenting them into
-disjunctive groups (e.g. "OR" and "AND" clauses) is not yet supported.
+> disjunctive groups (e.g. "OR" and "AND" clauses) is not yet supported.
-[/notice]

 Nested fields are supported by default: